hachyderm/community/community.hachyderm.io/content/en/docs/thank-you/_index.md

 ## How to donate

-One fast, easy way to donate to help finance Hachyderm is directly via Hchyderm's GitHub Sponsors page:
+One fast, easy way to donate to help finance Hachyderm is directly via Hachyderm's GitHub Sponsors page:

 <a class="btn btn-primary mb-4" href="https://github.com/sponsors/hachyderm">Donate <i class="fa-brands fa-github ml-1"></i></a>